SihaoCheng/WD_models/README.md

         (BP-RP, G) --> para,
 from the HR diagram to WD parameters.

-(''')
+(```)
 import WD_models
+model = WD_models.load_model('b', 'b', spec_type, 'linear', 'linear')
+m_logteff_to_agecool = WD_models.interp_xy_z_func(
+    model['mass_array'], model['logteff'], model['age_cool'], 'linear')
+(```)

+""" Load a set of cooling tracks and interpolate the HR diagram mapping

+This function reads a set of cooling tracks assigned by the user and returns many useful grid-values for plotting the contour of WD parameters on the Gaia H--R diagram and functions for mapping between Gaia photometry and WD parameters.

+For other mappings not included in the output, the user can generate the interpolated grid values and mapping function based on the cooling-track data points and atmosphere models that are also provided in the output.
+E.g., for the mapping (mass, logteff) --> cooling age, (''') import WD_models
 model = WD_models.load_model('b', 'b', spec_type, 'linear', 'linear')